PHILIPPINE TRANSPARENCY SEAL

 - Performance Scorecard 2021

 IV.
-Projects, Programs and Activities, Beneficiaries, and Status of Implementation for FY 2021.
+Projects, Programs and Activities, Beneficiaries, and Status of Implementation.

 V. FY 2019 Annual Procurement Plan (FY 2019 APP non-CSE), Indicative FY 2020 APP non-CSE; and FY 2020 APP for Common-Supplies and Equipment (FY 2020 APP CSE);